Stage 1 Draft / May 19, 2026

 An Amount is an object that wraps a numeric value—as a Number, BigInt, or String—together with an optional unit (e.g., mile, kilogram, EUR, JPY, USD-per-mile).
 One can intuitively understand an Amount as a value that, so to speak, knows what it is measuring.

-When precision options (such as fractionDigits or significantDigits) are applied, or when unit conversion is performed, the numeric value is stored as a decimal digit string, which is a String in StrDecimalLiteral form or "NaN".
-Otherwise, the original JavaScript value type (Number, BigInt, or String) is retained.
+When precision options (such as fractionDigits or significantDigits) are applied, or when unit conversion is performed, finite numeric values are stored as a decimal digit string: a String in StrDecimalLiteral form.
+Non-finite values are stored as the Number values NaN, +∞𝔽, or -∞𝔽. Otherwise, the original JavaScript value type (Number, BigInt, or String) is retained.

 Rounding a mathematical value is an important part of this spec.
 When we say rounding mode in this specification we simply refer to ECMA-402's definition.